Fine Art

 The artist explores the invisible networks that bind individuals to one another, much like the root systems of a forest—interconnected, communicative, and interdependent.
 Through this lens, their work examines contemporary crises such as racism, mental illness, and spiritual disconnection, revealing how individual suffering often reflects a larger collective imbalance.
 Art becomes a primal gateway for philosophical inquiry, uncovering the core mystery of what it means to be human and challenging the illusion of separateness.

-VIDEO: Denver murals and street art: ‘walls with tongues’
+RED Magazine feature: Denver murals and street art: ‘walls with tongues’

 RED Winter 2020 Edition